Track Liver Fat With MRI?

 At about the same time as that publication from Duke, Eddowes’ group reported in Nature that the technique was accurate in detecting fibro-inflammatory injury, hepatic fat, and iron across a range of disease severity and etiology.
 It did so with excellent repeatability and reproducibility.
 Its diagnostic performance was comparable to well-validated non-invasive biomarkers, the researchers found, concluding that parametric MRI technology should be further refined for assessing liver disease.
 Despite its impressive feats, researchers still have big doubts on whether or not MRI method is ready to replace biopsy for assessing advanced disease.

 In December, researchers from the University of Wisconsin-Madison reported in Radiology on MRI’s performance, specifically for monitoring reductions in liver fat after bariatric surgery.
 B. Dustin Pooler, MD, and colleagues used quantitative chemical-shift-encoded MRI to compare longitudinal changes in liver fat with changes in weight, body mass index, and waist circumference in 50 patients undergoing various bariatric surgery procedures.
-MRI showed that average PDFF decreased to the normal range of <5% by 6 to 10 months after surgery with mean time to normalization of 5 months.
+MRI showed that average PDFF decreased to the normal range of <5% by 6 to 10 months after surgery with a mean time to normalization of 5 months.
 The main predictor of change rate and time to normalization was the extent of pre-treatment PDFF.
 Interestingly, body anthropometrics were not indicators of either outcome.

 The authors concluded that PDFF on MRI may be a useful adjunct for selecting the best candidates for bariatric surgery.
 In addition, in view of the weak correlation between liver fat reduction and overall weight loss, MRI monitoring of PDFF in bariatric surgery patients over time may be useful, regardless of their actual weight loss.
 Pooler’s center is increasingly applying MRI to assess PDFF, using a cost-effective abbreviated “MRI lite” protocol that involves no contrast medium and takes only 5 minutes of table time.
 It compares favorably in cost with other tests such as ultrasound, computed tomography, and biopsy, he said.